Meet the next member of Runna's tech support team(?)

 I've taught myself how to code

-Probably nowhere near the level of your actual engineers, but comfortable enough to troubleshoot a sync issue, reproduce a bug, or speak to the devs in a language they understand.
+Probably nowhere near the level of your actual engineers, but comfortable enough to reproduce a bug, or speak to the product and tech teams in a language they understand.

 Not quite an engineer, but literate enough to be useful to a customer or team member.